-Kanazawa Geisha District: Higashi Chaya, Nishi Chaya, or Kazuemachi?
+Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 Kanazawa has three traditional geisha districts, and the best one to visit depends on what you want most: iconic scenery, a quieter local feel, or an atmospheric evening walk.
 If this is your first visit, start with Higashi Chaya.
 If you prefer fewer crowds and a more understated atmosphere, choose Nishi Chaya.
 If you want the most romantic setting for a riverside stroll, add Kazuemachi.